jargonsdev/jargons.dev/README.md

 We welcome contributions to jargons.dev!
 There are two main ways you can contribute to:

 1. **Dictionary Word Contribution:**
   This includes adding new words to the dictionary or editing existing word entries.
 We highly recommend using our Jargons Editor at [jargons.dev/editor](https://jargons.dev/editor) for this purpose.
-This user-friendly interface ensures your contribution ends up as a pull request seamlessly.
+This user-friendly interface streamlines your contribution allowing it end up as a pull request.

 2. **Other Contributions:**
   Theses are contributions other than adding or editing words in the dictionary, feel free to contribute in other ways such as code improvements, bug fixes, or feature enhancements.